 Other documentation

-You may also need to provide additional documentation about your residency status or visa or any other documentation stemming from your status as a non-citizen.
+You may also need to provide additional documentation about your residency status or visa or any other documentation related to your status as a non-citizen.

 4. Submit your application